huggingface/optimum-amd/examples/quantization/brevitas/README.md

 ## RAM offloading

-If quantizing large models, we recommend using the option `--cpu-offload` to offload the model to RAM using [Accelerate](https://huggingface.co/docs/accelerate/index), which loads the model's submodules dynamically to GPU.
+If quantizing large models, we recommend using the option `--device auto` to offload the model to RAM using [Accelerate](https://huggingface.co/docs/accelerate/index), which loads the model's submodules dynamically to GPU.